 Specialties: Ocean Conservation, Science Communication

-Kristen Weiss joined the Center for Ocean Solutions as an early career science fellow in September 2014.
-Kristen works with the Center’s research staff to support the communication of their programs and projects via the COS website as well as targeted materials including management reports and conference materials.
+Kristen Weiss joined the Stanford Center for Ocean Solutions as an early career science fellow in September 2014.
+Kristen worked with COS research staff to support the communication of their programs and projects via the COS website as well as targeted materials including management reports and conference materials.

 Kristen earned her PhD from James Cook University in Queensland, Australia.
 Her dissertation research focused on social-ecological resilience and the governance of marine natural resources (such as endangered wildlife) in Northern Australia.
 Using policy network analysis, Kristen mapped and quantified the relationships between different stakeholder groups involved in marine management to identify patterns of knowledge flow and collaboration.
 After completing her PhD, Kristen returned to her home state of California where she worked with the Aquarium of the Pacific as an education interpreter, then as a lecturer for the University of Southern California’s Environmental Studies Program.
 At USC, Kristen led undergraduate field courses to Catalina Island, New Zealand, and Micronesia.